danhkhai07/cli-calculator/README.md

 # A basic C++ CLI CALCULATOR

+## How to use
+Step 1: Open executable in bin/CLICalc.exe
+Step 2: Type 'help' for navigation guide

 ## Objectives
 This project is dedicated to learn not just about C++ appdev but also about how projects should be carried out.